WillTDA/Discord.js-Captcha/README.md

 `npm i discord.js@14 --save`

-For versions earlier than 3.0.0, you'll need Discord.js v13 instead.
+For versions **earlier than 3.0.0**, you'll need Discord.js v13 instead.
 However it is recommended you update to gain access to more customisation options, as well as to patch bugs and security vulnerabilities!

 `npm i discord.js@13 --save`